zoe437334588-creator/final-assignment/HongShaoRou.md

 ---

-### 6.2.2 Troubleshooting and "Disaster Recovery" Matrix
+### 6.2.2 Troubleshooting and Disaster Recovery
-In the event of a "system failure" (cooking error), use the following matrix to restore the product to standard:
+In the event of a cooking error, use the following matrix to restore the product to standard:

 | Symptom (Incident) | Probable Root Cause | Corrective Action (Solution) |
 | :--- | :--- | :--- |